Joseph G. Bonito Award

 Morgan Gamble ’20, Jenks Student Director

-PRESENTATION TO CLAIRE GREYDANUS '21
+CLAIRE GREYDANUS '21

 Over the past two years, I have had the honor and the privilege of observing this individual serve as a trailblazer, role model and constant motivator for her fellow Jenks members.
 Always the first to arrive, eager to engage and constantly pushing her peers to think deeply about relevant ideas and topics - Claire Greydanus has been an invaluable member to our class.
 It has been through the various workshops, team building activities, and in particular throughout her team project that Claire has continued to shine brightly and challenge herself to reflect on her own leadership style.